Four Key Performance Indicators to Evaluate Cleaning

 Poor indoor air quality can be the result of many factors, from poor ventilation to the use of certain paints, fabrics, carpet, and furnishings installed in a facility.
 It can also be caused by the cleaning tools, cleaning solutions, and equipment used in a facility.
 In many cases, transferring to a high-performance green cleaning program can help eliminate indoor air quality issues.
 Expect an astute contract cleaning company should be able to help managers make this transition.
 However, whatever the cause, it is an issue that must be addressed.
 Poor indoor air quality can affect worker morale, mar worker productivity, increase absenteeism, and in schools, negatively impact student performance.

-A few years back, sustainability would likely not be considered a key performance indicator when it comes to professional cleaning.
+A few years back, sustainability would likely not be considered a KPI for cleaning services.
 However, today it is crucial.
 Many building owners and managers turn to their cleaning contractors to help them develop sustainability initiatives.
 After all, the custodial workers often have first hand knowledge as to how the facility is operated.
 The contractor should be able to suggest ways to reduce waste and use water, energy, and fuel more efficiently.
-This helps reduce a facility’s environmental footprint, but in so doing, also pay dividends.
+This helps reduce a facility’s environmental footprint, but in doing so, also pays dividends.
 Invariably, reducing consumption and operating a facility more efficiently produces in cost savings for building owners and managers.

 Put Service by Medallion to work for you.
 For more information on this topic or help with any facilities and maintenance service needs, contact a Service by Medallion Business Solutions Specialist at (650) 625-1010.